So many spiritual teachers preach it, so many therapists insist on it, so many books are written about the importance of it: Forgiveness.

-Because there is nothing more destructive in a healing process than a forced, false and early sense of forgiveness.
-So many people suffer because of it, putting their own heart under pressure.
+Because there is nothing more destructive in a healing process than a forced, false and too early sense of forgiveness.

-Forgiveness is the last possible step on this journey and not the first.
+Forgiveness is one of the last possible steps on this journey and not the first.

 The first step is the unconditional acceptance of ALL feelings.